 3. Respond to different styles of communication from your customers

 Recognise their needs and circumstances will be different.
 We all take information in and make decisions in different ways.
 Facts, efficiency and speed will be important to one customer; whilst another customer may want empathy and personal interest taken in them, for example.

-Learning more about communication styles can increase customer engagement levels and there are a number of tools on the market to help in this area.
+Learning more about communication styles can increase customer engagement levels.
+There are a number of tools on the market to help in this area, for example: